cdktf/cdktf-provider-okta/docs/appAutoLogin.java.md

 - *Type:* java.lang.String

-Preconfigured app name.
+Tells Okta to use an existing application in their application catalog, as opposed to a custom application.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_auto_login#preconfigured_app AppAutoLogin#preconfigured_app}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_auto_login#preconfigured_app AppAutoLogin#preconfigured_app}

 ---